Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception

-\subsubsection{Lovàsz Softmax Loss}
+\subsubsection{\MakeUppercase{Lovàsz Softmax Loss}}

-Following the previous experiment, we retrain the model with the Lovász-Softmax loss that excludes the empty index from the loss computation.
-The results are presented in Table \ref{tab:lovasz_ablation}.
+Following the previous experiment, we retrain the model with the Lovász-Softmax loss that excludes the empty index from the loss computation, seen in Table \ref{tab:lovasz_ablation}.

-Excluding the empty class from the loss computation results in a 0.37 mIoU improvement.
+Excluding the empty class from the loss computation results in a 0.5 mIoU improvement.
 Only the previous experiments in the ablation section were conducted with the inclusion of the empty label in the Lovász loss.
 However, the integrity of the comparative results is maintained, as all models were subject to the same conditions and limitations.

-\subsection{Qualitative Results}
+\subsection{\MakeUppercase{Qualitative Results}}

 In this section, we present a qualitative analysis in two parts.
-First, we evaluate the quality of predicted semantic voxels for all models compared to the ground-truth labels.
-Following this, we examine the voxel predictions from each of the six camera views, comparing GaussianOcc to its variant trained with our proposed pseudo-loss to examine the benefits of our 3D pseudo-labels.
-TT-OccCamera, GaussianFlowOcc, and AutoOcc are omitted because they are not currently open-source.
+First, we compare predicted semantic voxels against ground-truth labels.
+Then, we compare voxel estimations across the six camera views for GaussianOcc and its variant trained with our pseudo-loss to assess the benefits of Easy3D-Labels.

-\subsubsection{Voxel Analysis}
+\subsubsection{\MakeUppercase{Voxel Analysis}}

-We begin the qualitative analysis by inspecting Figure \ref{fig:qual_vis1}, which shows semantic voxel visualizations for each model in the SOTA comparison in Table \ref{tab:sota_table_no_mask}.
-These visualizations provide insight into the strengths and limitations of each model, starting with a comparison of the original models and their counterparts augmented with our proposed pseudo-loss.
+We begin by analysing Figure \ref{fig:qual_vis1}, which shows semantic voxel visualisations for each model, comparing original models with their pseudo-loss variants.

-\textbf{SelfOcc} performs well in road segmentation but misses vehicles in the back camera view.
-With the implementation of pseudo-loss, the model correctly identifies these vehicles.
-However, with the inclusion of pseudo-loss, we observe a notable increase in misclassifications as the \textit{barrier} class, particularly in the back-left camera view—an issue not present in the original model.
-This may be attributed to the presence of a metal fence and a construction road sign in the corresponding image.
+\textit{SelfOcc} performs well in road segmentation but misses vehicles in the back camera view; pseudo-loss corrects this but introduces increased misclassification as \textit{barrier}, particularly in the back-left view, likely due to confusing structures such as fences or signs.

-\textbf{OccNeRF} predicts more elements than SelfOcc, including a car and a bus in the rear view, but introduces noticeable object duplication, which results in heavy penalisation when evaluating without the camera mask.
+\textit{OccNeRF} predicts more correct objects than SelfOcc, including vehicles in the back view, but suffers from object duplication, leading to penalties in metrics.